lupyuen/lupyuen.github.io/src/pio.md

 OK we're ready to do this in BASIC!
 We'll call __`poke`__ with the above Addresses and Values.

-At the BASIC Prompt, enter this to __configure PD18, 19 and 20__ for GPIO Output...
+At the BASIC Prompt, enter this to configure __PD18, 19 and 20 for GPIO Output__...

 ```text
 poke &h1C20874, &h77711177
 ```

-Then enter this to __set PD18, 19 and 20__ to High...
+Then enter this to set __PD18, 19 and 20 to High__...

 ```text
 poke &h1C2087C, &h1C0000